iamsecure1920/NetSanitizer/README.md

 # NetSanitizer

 NetSanitizer is a URL deduplication tool designed to filter and clean a list of URLs by normalizing them, removing duplicates, and ignoring certain file types.
 It ensures a clean set of URLs, prioritizing those with more query parameters for web-related paths.
-This tool is particularly useful for web scraping, SEO audits, and any application requiring unique URLs from a large dataset.
+This tool is handy for bug bounty hunters and penetration testers during reconnaissance.

 ## Features